voichek/kmersGWAS/README.md

 ## Examples:
 In the examples directory there are two examples of how to use the library:
-1. **Pre-existing _k_-mers table, only run the _k_-mers-base GWA** - Using the _k_-mers table for _A. thaliana_ 1001G to run _k_-mers-based GWA on flowering time (same as Fig 1 in out paper).
+1. **Pre-existing _k_-mers table, only run the _k_-mers-base GWA** - Using the _k_-mers table for _A. thaliana_ 1001G to run _k_-mers-based GWA on flowering time (same as Fig. 1 in our paper).
 This table can be used also to run GWA on other phenotypes measured on accessions part of the 1001G.
 2. **Building the k-mers table and using it to run GWAS** - Building the _k_-mers table on 241 _E. coli_ accessions (from Earle et al. 2016) and then running the GWA using this table.

 ## Citing